Karatina: Economy

 Karatina town hosts the largest open air market in Kenya and the People living in Karatina are known to be very active with most economic operations beginning at 4am and ending at 10pm.
 More than 90% are Kikuyus which form the largest tribe in Kenya.
 There are many auxiliary services and the town is rich in agricultural products are well.
 There is an ideal mix of urban and rural life.

 The town also hosts major banks and saccos showing the economic undertone of the town.
-The banks include Absa, Equity Bank, NCBA, Family Bank, DTB, KWFT, National Bank, and many more.
+The banks include Absa, Equity Bank, NCBA, Family Bank, DTB, KWFT, National Bank, KCB and many more.

 In 2017 one of the Uchumi Supermarkets branch got shut down in Karatina.

 In 2018, Maguna brand of supermarkets opened 2 Supermarkets within the town.
 The town also plays host to another supermarket; Maathai Supermarket.

 With the resumption of railway transport and the completion of Kenol-Marua super highway it is hoped that investors will relocate to Karatina.